Zrrr1997/3D-Segmentation-Notes/Interactive_Segmentation/README.md

 -	Number of clicks is not necessarily related to the time it takes for the annotation
 	-	4 clicks take less time than 3 clicks

+# Continuous Adaptation (2020)
+## Motivation
+-	Other methods fix their models during testing
+	-	Authors use the test samples as training examples (online fine-tuning)
+	-	Allows to adapt to modality/distributional changes
+	-	Corrections directly specify the GT label
+		-	Should also be used for updates (image-specific fine-tuning)

+## Method
+-	Single image fine-tuning
+	-	Allow model to specialize on the object-of-interest in the single image
+	-	Model parameters are updated until ther respect the user corrections
+-	Batch of image fine-tuning
+	-	Could be used to adapt to classes not seen during training
+	-	Also good for adapting to large domain changes (i.e. change of input modality)
+	-	Model is updated iteratively
+		-	Gradient step for first image, then next etc.
+			-	Not a single batch gradient!

+-	Pixel-correction loss
+	-	CE over newly annotated correction pixels by the user
+	-	Also CE with predicted mask as GT pseudo label for regularization (do not forget previous knowledge)
+	-	Memory-Aware-Synapses to make sure network weights do not change too much
+-	Simulation of user input
+	-	Test: Largest error area
+	-	Train: DIOS + ITIS

 # f-BRS (2020) - Extension of BRS

 ## Related work